boorik/smartfox-haxe-fullstack/README.md

 I will try to explain the best I can some hot spots.

 Haxe is a high level modern language that enable cross platform development.
 As you maybe know to use SmartFoxserver 2X we need to create jar extensions containing our game logic using Java.
-Haxe provide a java target (By compiling, it generates .java file and use the java compiler to create a jar ) so will use it to replace the java language.
+Haxe provide a java target (By compiling, it generates .java file and use the java compiler to create a jar ) so we will use it to replace the java language.

 We also use Openfl (http://www.openfl.org/) to easily create multiplateform client.